 Tuition: $750 per course

 This one-of-a-kind advertising agency is a miracle unto itself.
-The first “student run, professionally mentored” ad agency was conceived from an idea written on a napkin.
+The first “student-run, professionally mentored” ad agency was conceived from an idea written on a napkin.
 The Utah agency has already worked with such brands as Holiday Inn, Nike and EA Games.
 What makes this one of the best advertising schools is the promise to empower its students to run their own agency, with all positions filled.
-As one of the best portfolio schools, the ability to work directly with big brands is invaluable experience that can crush the spec competition.
+As one of the best portfolio schools, the ability to work directly with big brands is an invaluable experience that can crush the spec competition.